 Local Hazard Mitigation Plan

-We are excited to announce the initiation of the hazard mitigation plan update process for our District.
 As part of our commitment to ensuring the safety and resilience of our District, we are working on updating our existing hazard mitigation plan to address the evolving challenges posed by natural and human-made hazards.

 What is a Hazard Mitigation Plan?